-Dr. Cerise Elliott is a senior research program analyst for the Dementias of Aging Branch of the Division of Neuroscience (DN).
+Dr. Cerise Elliott is a program director for the Dementias of Aging Branch of the Division of Neuroscience (DN).
 She has been a member of the DN staff since January 2008, creating evaluation and management systems for nine research portfolios.
 She coordinates the health disparities program for Alzheimer’s disease, administers the Alzheimer’s Disease Centers program, and manages Data and Safety Monitoring Boards for Alzheimer’s clinical trials.
 She previously held positions in the NIH Office of Intramural Research and the Office of Extramural Research in the Office of the NIH Director from 2004 to 2008 where she was the liaison with non-profit organizations, patient advocacy groups, the drug industry, and individuals for dissemination of NIH policies and programs to stakeholders.

 Dr. Elliott received her B.S. in chemistry from Creighton University in Omaha, NE and her Ph.D. in neuroscience from the University of Nebraska Medical Center.
 Her scientific research focused on cell apoptosis controlled by peripheral T cells in multiple sclerosis.
 Her recent programmatic interests are creating new and effective scientific collaborations, facilitating successful mentoring relationships among grantees, and providing effective evaluation of program development.
 Dr. Elliott has published in journals and served on a number NIA and NIH committees and workgroups.